-Replace Non-native Bushes With High Impact Native Bushes
+Replace Non-native Shrubs With High Impact Native Shrubs

 Rewilding a semi-urban yard to create an eco-friendly sanctuary is more emotional than I anticipated.
-Almost a year and a half ago after I had dug up most of the non-native perennials in my yard, I set my sights on the non-native bushes.
+Almost a year and a half ago after I had removed most of the non-native perennials in my yard, I set my sights on the non-native shrubs.

 Removing the overwhelmingly pedestrian landscape shrubs in my yard was easier once I made a list of where they were native to.